Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/steps_to_run_design_on_cust_plfm.md

 * Select **File > Open Summary** to open the summary file generated for the base platform target.
 * Once the summary file opens, click **Trace**  to open the VCD data which gives information about kernels, tiles and nets within the AI Engine.
-* Click the **Compare** option as shown in the following figure.
+* Click the **Compare** option and from the drop-down select the trace output of other summary file as shown in the following figure.

 ![hw_emu_trace_compare](./images/hw_emu_trace_comp1.PNG)

-* From the drop down, select the trace output of other summary file as highlighted below.
+* Observe the trace information of two summary files in single view as highlighted below.

 ![hw_emu_trace_compare2](./images/hw_emu_trace_comp2.PNG)